Pickup chase ends under downtown Los Angeles freeway

-Officers chased a driver Tuesday on freeways and streets near downtown Los Angeles before the driver ducked out of sight under a freeway overpass.
+Officers chased a pickup Tuesday on freeways and streets near downtown Los Angeles before the driver ducked out of sight under a freeway overpass.

 The chase began after a report of a stolen vehicle in the Inland Empire.